-The fields are: name:
+The fields are:

+can_vary:

+'''

+name:

 The name of the parameter

+type:

-type: The type of the parameter:
+The type of the parameter:

+INT

-IN [Integer number
+Integer number

+REAL

-RE AL. Real number
+Real number

+COMPLEX

-COI IPLEX Complex number.
-A complex number is output as Re;Im
+Complex number.
+A complex number is output as Re; Im

+REAL_ARR

-RE AL_ARR Real array
+Real array

-LO GIC Logical: "T" or "F".
+Logical: "T" or "F".

+LOGIC

+INUM

-INU JM Integer whose allowed values can be obtained
+Integer whose allowed values can be obtained

-using the "python inum" command.
+using the "pipe inum" command.

+ENUM

-ENU JM String whose allowed values can be obtained
+String whose allowed values can be obtained

-using the "python enum" command.
+using the "pipe enum" command.

+FILE

-FII LE Name of file.
+Name of file.

-CR (STAL Crystal name string.
+Crystal name string.
 EG: "Si(111)"

+CRYSTAL

+DAT_TYPE

-DA [TYPE Data type string.
+Data type string.
 EG: "orbit.x"

+DAT_TYPE_Z

-DA [TYPE_Z Data type string if plot%x_axis_type = 'data'.
+Data type string if plot%x_axis_type = 'data'.

 Otherwise is a data_type_z enum.

-SPI ECIES Species name string.
+Species name string.
 EG: "H2SO4++"

+SPECIES

+ELE_PARAM

-ELI E_PARAM Lattice element parameter string.
+Lattice element parameter string.
 EG "K1"

+STR

-STI 2 String that does not fall into one of the above string categories.
+String that does not fall into one of the above string categories.

+STRUCT

-STI RUCT Structure.
+Structure.
 In this case component_value(s) is of the form:

-name1;type1;value1;name2;type2;value2;
+name1; type1; value1; name2; type2; value2; ...

+COMPONENT

-COI IPONENT For curve component parameters.
+For curve component parameters.

+'''

-- can_vary: Either 'T', 'F', or 'I', indicating whether or not the user may change the value of the parameter.
-'I' indicates that the parameter is to be ignored by a GUI when displaying parameters. - value(s): The value or values of the the parameter.
+value(s): The value or values of the the parameter.
 If a parameter has multiple values (EG an array), the values will be separated by semicolons.